SabreDevStudio/Sample-RedApp-AgentWorkflow/com.sabre.tn.redapp.example.workflow/README.md

 Basic workflow of creating an travel itinerary, consisting search and booking of a flight for one passenger, also completing the passenger name record (PNR) according to the system.

-Possible do an "Sit on Agent chair" and drive the full flow once at begining.
-(3Min.)

 - Asynchronous Event listener